Pantheon: Roman, Latin

 Alternate Names/Spellings: Iuno (Latin)

-Juno is the goddess of marriage, homes, and childbirth.
-She is the corsort of Jupiter.
+Juno is the goddess of beginnings, light, marriage, homes, and childbirth.
+She is the consort of Jupiter.
 Juno had festivals on July 1st and September 13th, and the first day of each month was dedicated to her.
 She is the Roman evolution of Uni, and is often associated with Hera.
 The cypress tree is sacred to her.
+Common sacrifices for Juno include flowers, pigs, white cows, and white sheep.

 In art, Juno appears on coins seated on a throne with either a scepter or an orb in her hands.
 Occasionally she is seated in a temple, and occasionally has birds, snakes, crows, or jars around her.
 Juno Sispes is portrayed in art wearing a helmet of goatskin and horns, shoes with turned up toes, carrying a spear and shield and riding in a chariot.